Top 10 Mistakes Beginners Make When Trying to Make Money Online

 6. Falling for Scams and Get-Rich-Quick Schemes

-How to avoid scams:
+How to Avoid Scams:

 If it sounds too good to be true, it probably is.

-Research reviews and testimonials from trusted sources.
+Research reviews from credible sources.

-Avoid any program that guarantees success without effort.
+Avoid programs that guarantee success without effort.

 7. Neglecting Consistency